Adamsky94/Blitz_Bikes/README.md

 - pymongo
 - Werkzeug
 - Git Version Control
-- GitHub - to host the repository and the live site
+- GitHub - to host the repository
 - GitPod IDE - remote developer environment
 - Balsamiq Wireframes - used in the design process for wireframing
 - [Heroku](https://www.heroku.com/)